dkoosis/cowflare/docs/Session-3-Summary.md

 4. Any errors or warnings you see

 With this information and our new tools, we should be able to solve the connection issue quickly.

+## Session 4
+You're absolutely right!
+This is a major breakthrough.
+Claude.ai IS trying to establish the MCP connection via streaming HTTP, but your server isn't responding according to the MCP protocol spec.
+Updated Debug Summary for Session 5
+✅ What's Working

+OAuth flow completes successfully - authorization code → redirect → step=success
+Claude.ai recognizes your MCP server - shows "Remember The Milk" in error Connection attempt is made - Claude tries to establish streaming HTTP connection

+❌ The Current Issue
+MCP error -32000: Connection closed
+This indicates your streaming HTTP endpoint isn't sending the expected MCP protocol messages.
+What Claude.ai Expects (MCP Protocol)
+When Claude connects to your streaming HTTP endpoint, it expects:

+Proper streaming response headers
+Initial MCP handshake messages in the stream Newline-delimited JSON messages

+Example of what should be sent immediately: json{"jsonrpc":"2.0","method":"initialized","params":{"protocolVersion":"0.1.0","capabilities":{"tools":{},"resources":{}}}}
+Next Debugging Steps

+Log incoming requests to your MCP endpoint:

+What headers does Claude send?
+Is there an Authorization header with Bearer token?
+What's the exact request path?

+Log your response:

+What are you sending in the first few bytes?
+Are you sending valid JSON-RPC messages?
+Is each message newline-delimited?

+Test with MCP tools:
+bash# Test your streaming endpoint directly curl -N -H "Authorization: Bearer TOKEN" https://rtm-mcp-server.vcto-6e7.workers.dev/

+Check MCP protocol compliance:

+Review MCP spec for exact message format
+Ensure you're sending initialized notification
+Handle the initial handshake correctly

+The Good News
+You're 90% there!
+Claude.ai is successfully:

+Completing OAuth
+Storing the token
+Attempting MCP connection

+You just need to fix the streaming HTTP protocol implementation to match what Claude expects.
+For Session 5
+Focus on:

+Capturing the exact request Claude makes to your MCP endpoint Logging what your server sends in response
+Comparing against MCP protocol specification
+Fixing the streaming HTTP response format

+The "Connection closed" error is your server immediately closing the stream - likely because the initial protocol handshake isn't correct.